portworx/px-docs/release-notes/rel-notes-priv.md

   * Clones - full volume copy created from a snapshot
   * Changes to snapshot CLI.
 See Snapshot CLI reference guide
   * Creating scheduled snapshots policies per volume
+  * PWX-4517 - Change `snap_interval` to `periodic`
 * Improved resync performance when a node is down for a long time and restarted with accumulated data in the surviving nodes
 * Improved performance for database workloads by separating transaction logs to a seperate device
+* Added PX signature to drives so drives cannot be accidentally re-used even if the cluster has been deleted.
+(TBD: Point to documentation on how the signature can be erased drives can be reused)
+* Added `pxctl service node-wipe` to wipe PX metadata from a decommisioned node in the cluster
 * https support for API end-points
 * Portworx Open-Storage scaling groups support for AWS ASG - Workflow improvements
 * Integrated kvdb - Early Access - Limited Release
 * Object store (S3) support - Beta

 ### Issues addressed

 * PWX-4518 - Add a confirmation prompt for `pxctl volume delete` operations
+* PWX-4655 - Improve "PX Cluster Not In Quorum" Message in `pxctl status` to give additional information.
 * PWX-4504 - Show all the volumes present in the node in the CLI
 * PWX-4475 - Parse io_profile in inline volume spec
 * PWX-4479 - Fix io_priority versions when labeling cloudsnaps